wgroeneveld/jefklakscodex/content/articles/retro-shooters.md

 ![](/img/games/ut.jpg "Unreal Tournament")

-1999 - Quake III Arena, powered by **id Tech revision 3**, revolutionized (team) deathmatches and multiplayer FPS games.
+1999 - Quake III Arena, powered by **id Tech 3**, revolutionized (team) deathmatches and multiplayer FPS games.
 It is also one of the most common used game engines of the early 2000s: Return to Castle Wolfenstein, Medal of Honor: Allied Assault, Star Wars Jedi Knight II, Soldier of Fortune II, Call of Duty - you name it, they use it.
 I played all of these and have to say that they all ran smoothly, even with my then mid-range desktop computer.

 > The Quake III: Arena source code is released [on Github](https://github.com/id-Software/Quake-III-Arena).